Creations’ Results

 Give people at least some grace.
 If they know they’ve screwed up, and are reaping consequences for it, there’s no need to keep reminding them, since they have to live with those consequences.

-With the exception of the people who entertain us, we tend to imagine ourselves as less capable than we really are.
+Except for the people who entertain us, we tend to imagine ourselves as less capable than we really are.
 This means there’s always untapped potential within everyone except professional entertainers.

 Usually, throughout history, the strongest ruled, either through keeping their strength or taking it from others.
-In a free society, though, the most popular rule, usually by taking advantage of what they have to have the best-looking appearance of efficiency, morality, or quality.
+In a free society, though, the most popular rule, often by taking advantage of what they have to have the best-looking appearance of efficiency, morality, or quality.
 In that sense, equality is always impossible without removing consequences.
 Leftism claims that it can remove consequences and retain purpose.

 How a culture acquired its wealth determines how well it empowers its creators more than how much wealth it has.